The Story of Old House Woods

 She sighed and as the air left her body she looked even smaller and frailer then before.
 “Because I want to go nowhere else.
 This is my home and I have found nothing from the woods crosses the road to this side.
 Besides if I left, who would feed my wasps?”

-She smiled again, this time showing off all her teeth which looked as “seasoned” as her house and body.
-Barnaby guessed the moment she died the house would collapse into rubble as though they shared a spiritual connection.
+She smiled again, this time showing off all her teeth which appeared as “seasoned” as her house and body.
+Levi guessed the moment she died the house would collapse into rubble as though they shared a spiritual connection.

 “What do you mean nothing in there crosses the road to this side?”